andreidobrinski/docker-kubernetes-course-udemy/notes.md

 - plain text file with config to tell how container will run
 - config goes to docker client > docker server > usable image
 - Flow:

   - specify a base image
   - run commands for dependencies
   - startup command for image

+  Run `docker build .` when running from a Dockerfile